 As noted, transit service in the GTHA is largely focused on the transit provider.
-The OPHA concurs with the need to re-focus transit to a customer-focused service.
-The social marketing campaigns identified in Action 6.10 are necessary to inform. educate. and influence societal behaviours.
+The social marketing campaigns identified in Action 6.10 are necessary to inform, educate, and influence societal behaviours.
 In addition to directing social marketing campaigns to households near rapid transit, Metrolinx could engage in a broad social marketing campaign that could inform and influence the general population about the public transit options.
-When the RTP is approved, public service announcements could be used to inform the public about the Plan and disseminate information about transit service in the GTHA.
+When the RTP is approved, public service announcements could be used to inform the public about the Plan and disseminate information about transit service in the